Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Applications and Comparisons in Computer Science, Probability Theory and Physics

-1. For competitions emphasizing concurrent fairness ($\oplus$), the operation result is not affected by the instantaneous arrangement of participants, thereby supporting the idealized concept of ``starting simultaneously.''
-2. For competitions emphasizing strict order ($\otimes$), although the operation result depends on the preset order structure, its permutation equivalence ensures that the final comparison result (champion determination) is not affected by the specific arrangement of that order.
+Although the 100-meter dash and downhill skiing stand in conceptual opposition regarding ``fairness'' and ``sequentiality'', their essence as speed competitions — comparing time costs via total ordering — is algebraically unified.
+The critical insight is that the champion-determining operation $\odot$ possesses strong symmetry.
+This permutation invariance property ensures that: \begin{itemize} \item \BF{For $\oplus|_{\alpha}^{\beta}$ emphasizing concurrent fairness}: The result is insensitive to the instantaneous arrangement of participants, thereby grounding the idealized concept of ``simultaneous start'' in an equipotential domain rather than pointwise temporal equality. \item \BF{For $\otimes$ emphasizing strict order}: Although the operation depends on a preset order structure, the permutation invariance of $\odot$ guarantees that the final comparison result remains independent of that specific arrangement. \end{itemize}

-Therefore, both competition forms can reliably determine a champion.
-The fundamental reason is not that they share some specific physical or operational property, but that they both ultimately reduce to the same algebraic operation with strong symmetry (permutation invariance).
-The OIE and sequential operation framework proposed in this research, by formalizing subjective planning, not only explains this phenomenon but also provides a new theoretical foundation beyond passive observation for broader event scheduling, physical simulation, and computational modeling. \fi
+Therefore, both competition forms reliably determine a champion not through shared physical implementations, but through their convergence to an identical algebraic structure with permutation invariance.
+By establishing pre-execution algebraic constraints ($\oplus|_{\alpha}^{\beta}$ or $\otimes$) as the governing framework for event execution, the $\bOIE$ formalism extends traditional analytical approaches: The identification of the winner depends on structural invariance rather than relying solely on observational precision.
+This perspective offers a unified basis for event scheduling, physical simulation, and computational modeling, exhibiting robustness against the epistemological constraints inherent in precise time measurement. \fi